Houston Players to Watch Against Auburn - Second Round

 Houston's Last Game

-Houston was victorious in its most recent game against Northern Kentucky, 63-52, on Thursday.
-Jarace Walker starred with 16 points, plus six rebounds and one assist.
+Houston won its most recent game against Northern Kentucky, 63-52, on Thursday.
+Jarace Walker starred with 16 points, plus six boards and one assist.

 |Name